misopog/blog/posts/rippingmusic.md

 ---

 Let's talk about ripping music.
-It’s important to know what you want before getting started.
-Here are three common goals:
+It’s important to know what you want to rip before getting started.

-1. High quality sound.
-2. Small file sizes.
+1. Exact copies of your Vinyl (Highest quality, expensive).
-3. Exact copies of your CDs or vinyl, with the ability to make your own CDs.
+2. Exact copies of your CDs (High quality, cheap).

-**If you want the best quality:**
+**If you want the highest quality:**

 Get ready.
 This can get a bit tricky, and you might need to spend some money.
 Here’s what I suggest you buy: